AnOrdinaryJerry/Install-Windows/README.md

       To bypass this and download the .iso file **without using the Media Creation Tool**, follow these steps:

       1. **Open a Chromium-Based Browser**:
-         - Use a browser like Google Chrome or Microsoft Edge.
+         - Both Google Chrome and Microsoft Edge work.
+Firefox is not chromium-based the same.

       2. **Change the Browser’s User Agent**:
          - Open the Developer Tools by pressing `F12` or `Ctrl + Shift + I`.